shawaiz-khan/prioritx/README.md

 ## Contributors

 We want to give a huge thank you to all of our contributors!
-You can find the full list of contributors in the [CONTRIBUTORS.md](./CONTRIBUTORS.md) file.
+You can find the full list of contributors in the [CONTRIBUTORS.md](./CONTRIBUTORS.md) file..